Your privacy is protected by

 Limiting the personal information that is used and saved

-The first time you turn on Location History – which is off by default – your auto-delete option will be set to 18 months by default.
-Web & App Activity auto-delete will also default to 18 months for new accounts.
-This means your activity data will be automatically and continuously deleted after 18 months, rather than kept until you choose to delete it.
-You can always turn these settings off or change your auto-delete setting at any time.
+The first time you turn on Location History – which is off by default – your Auto-delete option will be set to 18 months by default.
+Web & App Activity Auto-delete will also default to 18 months for new accounts.
+This means that your activity data will be automatically and continuously deleted after 18 months, rather than kept until you choose to delete it.
+You can always turn these settings off or change your Auto-delete setting at any time.

-We never sell your personal information, and give you controls over who has access
+We never sell your personal information, and give you control over who has access

-Advanced privacy technologies help keep your personal information private
+Advanced privacy techniques keep your personal information private

 We are continuously innovating new technologies that protect your private information without impacting your experiences on our products.

-We use leading anonymization techniques to protect your data while making our services work better for you.
-For example, we aggregate and anonymize data from millions of users to suggest alternate routes that can get you home faster.
+We use leading anonymisation techniques to protect your data while making our services work better for you.
+For example, we aggregate and anonymise data from millions of users to suggest alternative routes that can get you home faster.

-To offer features like place busyness in Maps, we apply an advanced anonymization technology called differential privacy that adds noise to your information so it can’t be used to personally identify you.
+To offer features like place busyness in Maps, we apply an advanced anonymisation technology called differential privacy that adds noise to your information so that it can’t be used to personally identify you.

 throughout every product’s development